Afro–Saint Lucians: History

 In 1763, when the British acquired the island by the Treaty of Paris, they imported enslaved Africans as workers.
 Caribbean conditions were harsh, and many African slaves, like the Caribs (also used as slaves in the island), died, requiring continued importation of new captives.
 The British continued to import slaves until they abolished the trade in 1808.
 By that time, people of ethnic African and less so Carib descent greatly outnumbered those of ethnic European background.

 On 21 February 1795, an army of French and African freedom fighters led by Goyrand defeated a battalion of British troops.
 For the next four months, a united front of recently freed slaves and freedom fighters known as the Brigands (also ex-slaves, who instigated revolt across the region) forced out not only the British army, but many of the slaveholders who had been loyal to the British.
 Just under a year later, the British Army returned, with many more troops than the freedom fighters could manage, and eventually re-imposed slavery until 1807, when the African slave trade was abolished (although it was not until 1834 that they abolished the institution of slavery).

 In 1814, the British regained control of the island, many of those freed had escaped into the thick rain forests.

 Even after abolition, all former slaves had to serve a four-year "apprenticeship" which forced them to work for free for their former masters for at least three-quarters of the work week.
 They achieved full freedom in 1838.

 Demography and culture

-The culture of Saint Lucia has been influenced by African, East Indian, French and British heritage.
+The culture of Saint Lucia has been influenced by African, Arawak, Carib, East Indian, French and British heritage.
 One of the secondary languages is a Creole, a form of French patois.

 Languages

 The official language is English; The official language spoken in Saint Lucia is English although many Saint Lucians also speak a French dialect, Creole (Kwéyòl).
 The Saint Lucian Creole French (Kwéyòl), which is a French-based Creole colloquially referred to as "Patwah" (Patois), is spoken by 95% of the population.
 This Antillean Creole is used in literature and music, and is gaining official acknowledgement.
 It is derived chiefly from French and African languages, with some vocabulary from Carib and other sources.
+Saint Lucian Creole is related to Haitian Creole that both languages are French-based creole.